samwiserr/Production-Forecast-Norway/README.md

-# Historical and expected production in Norway (Still under development).
+# Historical and expected production in Norway using Python (Still under development).
 Check the pythonscript for details.